MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **hx_error_type** - tells us what error occurred that prohibited the service from completing a remove, update, or add reaction on a message.

 - **hx_string_tag** - tells us the tag of the error in the service's codebase

+-**is_pinned** - Tells us if the conversation is pinned.
+This is to assess if users are interacting with pin messages and if the pinning feature is behaving as expected.

 - **reaction_origin** – Tells us origin from where the user reacted